 Gail Norine Sharp

-Gail comes from a family of mostly music educators, including her mother and three of her four sisters.
-Her father played the trumpet but chose to go into law, and her other sister is in elementary education.
-Gail grew up in the Cleveland area and thrived in the rich music tradition of the city.
+Gail Sharp comes from a family of mostly music educators, including her mother and three of her four sisters.
+Her father played the trumpet but chose to go into law.
+Gail grew up in the Cleveland, OH area and thrived in the rich music tradition of the city.